 The primary objective is to ensure that the Section should be able to meet benefit payments as they fall due.

-Having purchased a second and final bulk annuity ("buy-in") policy in October 2022 to cover as much as possible of the Section's known defined benefit liabilities, the Trustee will consider in due course whether to move the Section to full "buyout" by converting buy-in contracts to individual policies between the insurer, Aviva, and the members.
+Having purchased a final bulk annuity ("buy-in") policy in December 2022 to cover the Section's known defined benefit liabilities as far as possible, the Trustee will consider in due course whether to move the Section to full "buyout" by converting buy-in contracts to individual policies between the insurer, Aviva, and the members.